gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 .. code-block:: ada

-     VI : Integer;
+     VI : aliased Integer;
+     pragma Machine_Attribute (VI, "strub");
      XsVI : access Integer := VI'Access; -- Error.
      UXsVI : access Integer := VI'Unchecked_Access; -- OK,
-     -- UXsVI.all does not enable strub in the enclosing subprogram.
+     --  UXsVI does *not* enable strub in subprograms that --  dereference it to obtain the UXsVI.all value.

      type Strub_Int is new Integer;
      pragma Machine_Attribute (Strub_Int, "strub");
-     VSI : Strub_Int;
+     VSI : aliased Strub_Int;
-     XsVSI : access Strub_Int := VSI'Access; -- OK.
+     XsVSI : access Strub_Int := VSI'Access; -- OK,
-     -- XsVSI.all enables strub in the enclosing subprogram.
+     --  VSI and XsVSI.all both enable strub in subprograms that --  read their values.

 Every access-to-subprogram type, renaming, and overriding and